 - You’ve become increasingly interested in environmental sustainability

 - You follow vegan-style religious and/or cultural traditions

-Remember it doesn’t have to be all-or-nothing.
-You can support environmental sustainability and animal welfare without going strict vegan.
-That’s up to you to decide and there should be no judgment surrounding your decision.
+Ultimately, your choices are exactly that: yours.
+There should be no judgment surrounding your decisions.
+Most important is that you’re considering your relationship with food in addition to the above priorities.
 If you are choosing veganism, then I encourage you to work alongside a dietitian.
-This is to ensure that your daily menu not only supports your body’s physical and metabolic needs but also supports your mental wellbeing.
+This is to ensure that your daily menu not only supports your body’s physical and metabolic needs but also supports your mental well-being.
 To help you get started, I created an ebook that dives into everything you need to know about plant-based lifestyles.
 You can access it here.